Vengurla: Climate

 Under the Köppen climate classification, Vengurla features a tropical monsoon climate The record high temperature was 42 °C which was recorded in the month of April while the record low temperature was 10 °C which was recorded in the month of December.
 The annual precipitation is 3155.3 mm.

 Demographics

 According to India's 2001 census, Vengurla had a population of 12,471 in 2001.
 Males and females constituted 49% and 51%, respectively, of the population.
 81% of Vengurla's population was literate (86% of males and 76% of females) compared to 59.5% of India's total population.
 10% of the town's population was under 6 years of age at the time of the census.

+Governance

+Waste Management

+The municipal waste dumping ground in Vengurla has become a tourist attraction, and by 2017 had received 7000 visitors.
+Vegurla separates waste into 23 categories, and the park recycles almost every type of waste, including plastic, cloth and paper.The municipality earns a hefty income, which is used back in municipal activities.
+Wet waste is used to generate biogas, producing 30 units of electricity per tonne, which powers all the different types of machines used here.

+Waste plastic is also used to build roads, and as of 2017 and in 2 years time, Vengurla has 12 km of “plastic” roads and earns INR 15 per kg of plastic sold to contractors for road-building in nearby areas.

 Language

 Malvani is spoken as a local language (Malvani Konkani).
-Marathi, being the state language, is also understood and implemented.
+Marathi, being the state language, is also understood and widely used.